 Of note is that neither of the medications was a prescription opioid, which is the highest enforcement priority of the U.S. FDA.
 Addiction to non-opioid controlled drugs, however, is also a public health problem, and clearly law enforcement takes illegal imports of them seriously.

 The short story reported in WABI5 simply noted: “Nelson admitted to investigators he ordered the pills and planned to sell them.”
 It did not say how he ordered them, such as from a rogue online pharmacy, but perhaps I’ll find his court documents later this month to find out more.

 Rogue online pharmacies selling controlled drugs for import, and domestic drug dealing, menace the Internet.
 But according to government data, they are not a major factor in the nation’s crisis with drug addiction and overdose.

 FDA enforcement actions leading to prosecution, fines and/or jail for illegal drug importation focus on illegal wholesale importation of all prescription drugs, whether controlled or non-controlled prescription drugs.
 While it prioritizes counterfeit drugs, the illegal imports can be lawfully-manufactured, safe and effective.
 Recently, its focus is on stopping imports of fentanyl, mostly its ingredients.
 Part of that battle is stopping Internet activity that leads to the illegal fentanyl trade.
-Such ingredients, ordered online and then imported, are used to make fake opioid prescription drugs, which have exacerbated our nation’s crisis with drug addiction and overdose.Tagged with: controlled drugs, Enforcement, fentanyl, opioids
+Such ingredients, ordered online and then imported, are used to make fake opioid prescription drugs, which have exacerbated our nation’s crisis with drug addiction and overdose.controlled drugs, Enforcement, fentanyl, opioids